gbgviscos/labb2/README.md

 ### Functionality added:

 ### Ability to:
+#### As a new potential user:
+Register with a very basic validation to avoid duplicated users and missing information

 #### As a normal user:
 Login, Join events, View what users are signed up for events.